ninbura/nvim/readme.md

       :q
       ```
     - note that you may have to run `:q` twice due to lazy's popup window
-5. #### intialize github copilot & rosyln if desired
+5. #### intialize github copilot if desired
-    - see [here](https://github.com/jmederosalvarado/roslyn.nvim/issues/4#issuecomment-1859198818) if you're trying to initialize the Roslyn server with dotnet != 7
-    - run the following commands in Neovim
+    - run the following command while in Neovim
     - ```
       :Copilot setup
-      ```
-    - ```
-      :CSInstallRoslyn
       ```
 # changing configurations
 - ### notes